mebubo/hashcode-utils/README.md

                                                            .addFieldsLine("nPoints@N") // stores the nb of points in var N .addList((p, l) -> p.points = l, "N", pointReader);
         HCParser<Problem> parser = new HCParser<>(rootReader);
-        HCSolver<Problem> solver = HCSolver.from(parser, Problem::solve);
+        HCSolver<Problem> solver = new HCSolver<>(parser, Problem::solve);

-        // reads the given input file and
+        // reads the given input file and writes lines to an output file
-        // writes lines to an output file whose name is calculated from the input solver.accept(args[0]);
+        // the name of the output file is calculated from the input file solver.accept(args[0]);
     }
 }